Firstly, what is the definition of fraud?

 However, should a victim make the deposit, the fraudster will usually stop all contact and the full loan amount that was advertised will never arrive.
 Usually, by the time a victim has become concerned, the fraudster in question will have either stopped responding to emails, calls, or SMSs, or will have cancelled their phone number or account altogether.

-It’s important to remember that at Wonga, we only offer loans of up to R4000 for new customers, and R8000 for existing customers, which can be repaid up to 6 months.
+By learning to spot scams, you can keep your account and money secure.
+It’s important to remember that at Wonga, we only offer loans of up to R4000 for new customers with up to 3 months to repay, and R8000 for existing customers with up to 6 months to repay.
 We don’t charge an upfront deposit, and we’ll never try to contact you directly through Facebook Messenger, WhatsApp, or a phone call to offer you a loan.

-If at any point you feel unsure, you can always contact our Fraud department on 0861-966-424 or through [email protected]
+If at any point you feel unsure, you can always contact our Fraud department on 0861-966-424 or [email protected].

 What should I do if a scammer is contacting me?